AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/python_package_written_in_rust.md

 do all the building there instead.

 ### Deploying Through GitHub Actions

+> Note: I later simplified the workflow and made it spawn way less jobs and its overall much less
+> messy thanks to some feedback I got on twitter.
+I'll leave the old version as well and I'll
+> mention the cleanup in the next section.

 I like using `on_workflow` triggers for any sort of release I do using GitHub actions.
 Some people like pushing tags or commits with special messages but I always found that a bit messy.